 Guaranteed-issue exceptions (where underwriting is waived) include:

-• You joined Medicare Advantage when first eligible and switch back within 12 months
+You joined Medicare Advantage when first eligible at 65 and switch back within 12 months (the "trial right")

-If neither exception applies, you'll need to apply and hope you can qualify medically.
-For this reason, explore your best Medicare supplement plan options early — before committing to Medicare Advantage long-term.
+If none of these exceptions apply, you'll need to apply and hope you can qualify medically.
+For this reason, explore the best Medicare supplement plans for 2026 early, before committing to Medicare Advantage long-term.
+You may also want to weigh lower-premium alternatives like Plan N coverage (averaging about $123/month at age 65) or High-Deductible Plan G if standard Plan G feels too expensive.

 Pros